At a Glance

 Rather than continuously stimulating the hypoglossal nerve, a sensor tracks a person’s breathing so that the device can send a quick pulse of electricity as they are beginning to inhale.
 Well-timed stimulation of the hypoglossal nerve has been found to reduce the breathing interruptions characteristic of obstructive sleep apnea.

-A hypoglossal nerve stimulation device has several components.
+A hypoglossal nerve stimulator has a few components.

 - Generator: An implantable pulse generator is a small device placed under the skin below the collar bone.
 The generator creates the electrical current that stimulates the hypoglossal nerve.
 It contains a battery that typically lasts for around 10 years before needing to be replaced.